-Like almost all the kids at the end of the 70’s I started up with a skateboard.
-At the age of 14 years, I learned windsurfing on a Mistral Competition and was fascinated from the first moment of gliding over the waves with wind speed.
-Shortly thereafter, I was on Bali and for the first time on a surfboard in the surf, which was overwhelming.
+Like almost all the kids at the end of the 70’s, the founder of our Company, Stephan Augustin, started up with a skateboard.
+At the age of 14 years, he learned windsurfing on a Mistral Competition and was fascinated from the first moment of gliding over the waves with wind speed.
+Shortly thereafter, he travelled to Bali and stood for the first time on a surfboard in the surf, which was overwhelming.
 At this time snowboarding was invented and we built our first boards with simple pressing and veneering.
 The bindings were made out of leather belts and the boots we had where….
 Moon Boots.
 Far from being perfect.

 That changed in the late 80s, when the first quite reasonable snowboards came on the market and the windsurfers improved.
-To the annoyance of my parents I built about 20 windsurfing boards and surfboards at home in our apartment.
+To the annoyance of his parents he built about 20 windsurfing boards and surfboards at home in their apartment.

-In 1994 I presented my first 2-wheeled and self-regulating LandSurfer study without rubbers at the ISPO and FANATIC showed interest.
+In 1994 Stephan presented his first 2-wheeled and self-regulating LandSurfer study without rubbers at the ISPO and windsurfing equipment manufacturer FANATIC showed interest.

-Unfortunately we found out soon that 2 wheels are not ideal and led to serious falls.
-The topic of gravity as restoring force instead of rubbers did not let me go of from then.
+Unfortunately, we found out soon that 2 wheels are not ideal and led to serious falls.
+The topic of gravity as restoring force instead of rubbers still did not let im go off from then.

 The Grandparents of Curfboard

-After graduating in the mid-90s and being in my home town Munich, I experimented on various concepts of skateboards with no moving parts.
+After graduating in the mid-90s Stephan continued to experiment on various concepts of skateboards with no moving parts.
 However, it soon turned out here that the differently oriented wheels slowed down the board when touching the street.
 But one aspect was notable.
 The movement and the driving behavior of these prototypes was like a snowboard.
-In a curve it turned on the edge and the board was calm and flat on the ground when driving straight ahead, similar to a snowboard.
+In a curve it turned on the edge and still the board stayed calm and flat on the ground when driving straight ahead, similar to a snowboard.

 Another very interesting project was a 4-wheeled skateboard, which could be driven very precisely without nervous speed wobbles due to a kinematic using gravity as the restoring force and which was very low over the ground.